5.0

 Here, you can meet Australia's bush turkeys, kangaroos, platypias and wombats, as well as adorable koalas.

-all about koalas,
+All about koalas,

-to mainland Australian animals
+Even native Australian animals

 Interact directly with the natural environment

-Please purchase food and feed it yourself.
+Buy food and feed it yourself

 address :